Connecting People, ideas & Technology

-A disconnected understanding of the patient and appropriate care pathway has a devastating impact in both lives and costs.
-Saving lives and helping to prevent the more than 200,000 preventable patient deaths each year can largely be addressed by connecting the dots between current processes and procedures and proven solutions that are available today.
+A disconnected understanding of the patient and appropriate care pathway has a devastating impact on both lives and costs.
+Saving lives and helping to prevent more than 200,000 preventable patient deaths each year can largely be addressed by connecting the dots between current processes and procedures and proven solutions that are available today.

 By bringing the medical technologies and IT infrastructure together with relevant information, intelligent and predictive algorithms, and decision support that facilitate process of care improvements, physicians and patients could be informed of dangerous trends, lives could be saved, and costs could be dramatically reduced.
 Getting to ZERO will take all of us working together – clinicians, administrators, medical technology companies, payers, government, and patients.

 It is imperative that we no longer wait to lead the way for uncompromising patient care, patient safety, and patient dignity.
 That is what the medical technology industry is all about.
 However, for us to truly succeed in advancing patient safety, we must work together toward a common goal:

 An ancient brain in modern times – Part 2: Procreation, relationships & online adult content

 This article explores the intriguing way our ancient brain behaves during exposure to modern-day sexual content, nudity, and stimulation.

 Recapping from what we said in ‘’Part 1’’, the human brain is to a large degree unchanged in its intricate behaviour and instincts for the last 80, 0…Read More

 An ancient brain in modern times – Part 1: Food